-In light of the current circumstances, we are contacting all clients and auditors who have visits planned from us within the next six weeks.
+In light of the current circumstances, we are contacting all clients six to eight weeks prior to their next audit.

 We are often able to offer remote audits to enable you to maintain your certification.
 This is being discussed with clients on an individual basis.